 Figure 1.8: The tow types of semiconductors.

 The most common semiconductors are silicon (basically sand) and germanium.
+Common donors are arsenic and phosphorus.

 When we combine n-type and p-type semiconductors together we make useful devices, like transistors and diodes and silicon chips.